erickim713/DesignProject/dp4/README.md

 ### **Paper vs Digital**

 * Types of usability issues that digital prototypes helped to identify
-  * to check smooth and natural transition between tasks
+  * To check smooth and natural transition between tasks
-  * to see whether there are awkward motions or actions required
+  * To see whether there are awkward motions or actions required
   *

 * Participant's reaction and expectation to prototypes
-  * participants generally had higher expectation when using digital prototypes, so a little bit less patient
+  * Participants generally had higher expectation when using digital prototypes, so a little bit less patient
   *

 * Changes made from paper to digital prototype
-  * confirm from users that gps information will be collected
+  * Confirm from users that gps information will be collected
   *

 -----------